Balaji-K04/blog-edu/README.md

 # Blog-Edu
-It is repository is for educational purpose only
+It is blog page created with html, js and css